wiktoria665/Master-thesis-data-and-scripts_WW/README.md

  **the main experiment data**
 gates for separating green (YPWCOMP, higher fitness) and yellow (YPW2879 and YPW2943, lower fitness) singlets
 * #### **_gating of flow cytometer results_**
- **data from the beginning of the main experiment** gating of singlets from strains YPW2879 / YPW2943 and the lower fitness competitor
+ **data from the beginning of the main experiment**
+ gating of singlets from strains YPW2879 / YPW2943 and the lower fitness competitor
 * #### **_test of the sorter_**
- **data from the beginning of the main experiment** photos of culture plates of strains: YPWCOMP, YPW2879 and YPW2943; obtained after sorting single cell in each well, test of sorter accuracy
+ **data from the beginning of the main experiment**
+ photos of culture plates of strains: YPWCOMP, YPW2879 and YPW2943; obtained after sorting single cell in each well, test of sorter accuracy
 * #### **_competition results_**
- **data from the beginning of the main experiment** obtaining fitness values for strains YPW2879 and YPW2943, fitness was calculated from the three initial results, since after that some wells were lacking the competitor (with lower fitness)
+ **data from the beginning of the main experiment**
+ obtaining fitness values for strains YPW2879 and YPW2943, fitness was calculated from the three initial results, since after that some wells were lacking the competitor (with lower fitness)
+* #### **_fitness boxplot_**
+**data from the beginning of the main experiment**
+fitness plotted for YPW2879 and YPW2943 on a graph
-* #### **_competition plots_**
+* #### **_fitness count before the experiment_**
+**data from before the main experiment**
+calculation of fitness of eleven tested strains, which were considered for the main experiment